pymupdf/PyMuPDF/docs/pixmap.rst

       :arg float gamma: *gamma = 1.0* does nothing, *gamma < 1.0* lightens, *gamma > 1.0* darkens the image.

+   .. method:: flip_rotate(mode)

+      Rotate the pixmap by a multiple of 90 degrees or flip it horizontally or vertically.

+      :arg int mode: ``mode`` is an integer to specify the desired action.

+         * 1: Pixmap.ROTATE_90 - rotate 90 degrees clockwise
+         * 2: Pixmap.ROTATE_270 - rotate 270 degrees clockwise
+         * 3: Pixmap.ROTATE_180 - rotate 180 degrees clockwise
+         * 4: Pixmap.FLIP_LEFT_RIGHT - flip horizontally
+         * 5: Pixmap.FLIP_TOP_BOTTOM - flip vertically

+      :returns: A new pixmap with the requested rotation or flip applied.
+The original pixmap is not changed.
+If an unsupported mode value is provided, a warning is issued and the original pixmap is returned.

    .. method:: shrink(n)

       Shrink the pixmap by dividing both, its width and height by 2\ :sup:``n``.